Modeling of dendritic solidification and numerical analysis of the phase-field approach to model complex morphologies in alloys: Numerical implementation and results

 Using this numerical reference solution, error in the temperature and order parameter fields of the solutions obtained for the numerical formulations presented in this work, is calculated by comparing the fields and their gradients using two types of norms relevant to the problem, and for three different mesh refinements at one instance of time (time = 450) when the dendritic shape is well established.
 The two error norms used in this analysis are the $L_{2}$-norm and the $H_{1}$-norm, and these are defined as follows:

 Here, $u_{h}$ is the finite element solution under consideration and $\hat u$ is the reference numerical solution.
 The integral is defined over the entire numerical domain, so the estimated error, unlike the previous error in tip velocity, is not localized to any particular region in the domain.
 The convergence of this error in these two norms with mesh refinement is shown in Figure~\ref{fig:LogErrosVsLogh} on a log-log scale.
 As can be seen from these plots, we observe good convergence in both the norms for both the primal fields, with the rates of convergence being in the vicinity of 1.5 to 2.0.
-We are not aware of any theoretical optimal error estimates in any of the relevant error norms for this problem, so this numerical strategy to obtain error estimates is seen as filing this vital gap by providing numerical convergence estimates, thus permitting the numerical analyses of these governing equations.
+In this work, we opted to study the error convergence for each of the primal fields separately.
+Given that this is a coupled problem in two primal fields, it is possible to construct a single $L_{2}$-norm and $H_{1}$-norm that accounts for both the fields.
+For example, $\sqrt{ \int_{\Omega} ( |u_{h}-\hat u|^2 + |\phi_{h}-\hat \phi|^2)~dV}$ for a unified $L_2$-norm of the error in both the fields.
+We are not aware of any theoretical optimal error estimates in any of the relevant error norms for this problem, so this numerical strategy to obtain error estimates is seen as filling this vital gap by providing numerical convergence studies, thus permitting the numerical error convergence analyses of these governing equations.

 \pgfplotstableread{Textfiles/Temperature1.txt}{\Temperature} \pgfplotstableread{Textfiles/PhaseField1.txt}{\PhaseField}